spiritEcosse/trends-infrastructure-qa/README.md

 Changes pushed to the master branch should trigger the following actions:

   - recursive application of the configuration files located under the kubernetes directory
-  - issue a pull request to the [helloworld-infrastructure-production](https://github.com/kelseyhightower/helloworld-infrastructure-production) repo which updates the container image for the helloworld deployment to match the container image deployed to QA.
+  - issue a pull request to the [trends-infrastructure-production](https://github.com/kelseyhightower/trends-infrastructure-production) repo which updates the container image for the trends deployment to match the container image deployed to QA.

 See the [cloudbuild.yaml](cloudbuild.yaml) file for more details.